Amazon’s quarterly profits soar to $2.5 billion

 Amazon.com’s quarterly profits hit a record $2.5 billion, the technology giant announced Thursday, as it races to become the world’s first trillion dollar company.

-Profits rose 12-fold from a year earlier, while second-quarter revenue increased 39 percent to $52.9 billion.
+Profits rose 12-fold from a year earlier, while second-quarter revenue climbed 39 percent to $52.9 billion.

 This marks the 13th consecutive quarter of profits for Amazon, which didn’t turn a profit for years as it reinvested in its business.
 (Jeffrey P. Bezos, the founder and chief executive of Amazon, owns The Washington Post.)

+Amazon Web Services, the company’s cloud-computing business, again accounted for much of its growth.
+During the second quarter, it brought in $6.1 billion in sales, a 49 percent increase from $4.1 billion a year ago.
+Another fast-growing source of revenue: Amazon’s advertising business, which helped bring in $2.2 billion for the company, more than double what it did a year ago.

+Amazon’s stock spiked about 4 percent to $1,870 per share in after-hours trading following the news.
+The company’s stock is up 57 percent so far this year.

-Amazon is going toe-to-toe with Apple and Google’s parent company, Alphabet, to become the first company with a $1 trillion market capitalization.
+Amazon is going toe-to-toe with Apple and Google’s parent company, Alphabet, to reach $1 trillion market capitalization.
 Amazon’s is currently $861 billion.
 Apple, meanwhile, has a market cap of $946 billion, while Alphabet’s is $877 billion.

 [Amazon doubles its profit — and hikes Prime membership fee 20%]